Generic Long-Range Order-Parameter Correlations in Metallic Quantum Magnets: Summary, and Discussion

 \subsubsection{Relation to experiment}

-The predictions of the soft-mode arguments presented in the present paper are in excellent agreement with experiment; for a review that focuses on ferromagnets, see Ref.~\onlinecite{Brando_et_al_2016a}.
-However, in considering specific materials one needs to keep in mind that quantitative considerations come into play.
-For instance, in systems with a nonzero ordering wave number $Q$ the energy scale $\vF Q$ must be sufficiently large in order to render the quantum phase transition second order, see the remarks at the end of Sec.~\ref{subsec:III.B}.
+The predictions of the soft-mode arguments presented in the present paper are in excellent agreement with experiment to the extent that experimental results about the nature of the quantum phase transition are available; for a review that focuses on ferromagnets based on Landau Fermi liquids see Ref.~\onlinecite{Brando_et_al_2016a}.
+The quantum phase transition problem in ferromagnets based on Dirac Fermi liquids has been predicted to map onto the Landau case,\cite{Kirkpatrick_Belitz_2019a} but the quantum phase transition so far has not been studied experimentally.
+In altermagnets, the nematic part of the order parameter leads to soft modes and properties of the quantum phase transition that map onto those of magnetic nematics and ferromagnets, see the discussion in Sec.~\ref{subsec:III.E}.
+In considering specific materials one also needs to keep in mind that quantitative considerations come into play.
+For instance, in systems with a nonzero ordering wave number $Q$ the energy scale $\vF Q$ must be sufficiently large in order to render the quantum phase transition second order, see the discussion at the end of Sec.~\ref{subsec:III.B} and the remarks at the end of Sec.~\ref{subsubsec:III.D.1}.
 This is why in helimagnets with a long pitch wavelength, such as MnSi or FeGe, the transition is first order as it is in ferromagnets, whereas in systems with a large ordering wave number, such as N{\'e}el antiferromagnets, the first-order mechanism is suppressed.
 Similarly, whether or not a quantum critical point is realized in non-centrosymmetric ferromagnets depends on the size of the spin-orbit interaction, see Sec.~\ref{subsubsec:III.A.4} and the discussion in Ref.~\onlinecite{Kirkpatrick_Belitz_2020}.
+Finally, special features of the band structure can influence the soft-mode spectrum and its effects on the quantum phase transition, see the discussion in Sec.~\ref{subsubsec:IV.B.4}.
+This may be particularly relevant for altermagnets, as van Hove singularities in flat bands can induce an altermagnetic phase.\cite{Classen_Betouras_2025, Yu_et_al_2025}

 \begin{appendix}